getBoolean/ebook2kavita/README.md

 - `--src`: Source directory, see [Source Folder Structure](#source-folder-structure)
 - `--target`: Target directory
 - `--dont-split-on-page-breaks`: Turn off splitting at page breaks.
 Normally, input files are automatically split at every page break into two files.
 This gives an output e-book that can be parsed faster and with less resources.
-However, splitting is slow and if your source file contains a very large number of page breaks, you should turn off splitting on page breaks.
+However, splitting is slow and if your source file contains a very large number of page breaks, you should turn off splitting on page breaks. ([Calibre ebook-convert](https://manual.calibre-ebook.com/generated/en/ebook-convert.html#cmdoption-ebook-convert-epub-output-dont-split-on-page-breaks))

 ## About